-The additional procedures for developing person-level and family-level final weights for the 2020 Consolidated MEPS data were designed to correct for potential biases in the data due to changes in data collection and response bias.
-However, evaluations of MEPS data quality in 2020 - corroborated in analyses of other Federal surveys fielded in 2020 - suggest that users of the MEPS FY 2020 Consolidated PUF should exercise caution when interpreting estimates and assessing analyses based on these data as well as in comparing 2020 estimates to those of prior years.
+The various actions taken in the development of the person-level weights for the MEPS FY 2022 data were designed to limit the potential for bias in the data due to changes in data collection and response bias.
+However, evaluations of MEPS data quality in 2021 and 2022 suggest that users of the MEPS FY 2022 PUFs should continue to exercise caution when interpreting estimates and assessing analyses based on these data, as well as in comparing 2022 estimates to those of prior years.

-3.2 Sample Weight (PERWT20F)
+3.2 Sample Weight (PERWT22F)

-There is a single full-year person-level weight (PERWT20F) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that he or she was in-scope during 2020.
-A key person was either a member of a responding NHIS household at the time of interview or joined a family associated with such a household after being out-of-scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
-A person is in-scope whenever he or she is a member of the civilian noninstitutionalized portion of the U.S. population.
+There is a single full-year person-level weight (PERWT22F) assigned to each record for each Key, in-scope person who responded to MEPS for the full period of time that they were in scope during 2022.
+A Key person was either a member of a responding NHIS household at the time of the interview or joined a family associated with such a household after being out of scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
+A person is in scope whenever they are a member of the civilian noninstitutionalized portion of the U.S. population.